Developer Resources

 Minor Releases (Version X.Y)

 A Minor release is an incremental feature set enhancement.
 Minor releases may introduce new features but may not change behavior for existing APIs.
 Minor releases are always backward compatible with their parent Major release.
-If an app adds a feature, but the module is backwards compatible, it qualifies as a minor release.
+If an application adds a feature, but the module is backwards compatible, it qualifies as a minor release.
 Minor release candidates resubmit updated credentials for most of the compliance requirements during review.

 Patch Releases (Version X.Y.Z)